SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 "sve01" is a schema for use with [Tilemaker](https://github.com/systemed/tilemaker) that is used to create mbtiles that can be displayed with the svwd01 style [here](https://github.com/SomeoneElseOSM/SomeoneElse-vector-web-display/blob/main/README.md).

 As with the parent style, releases are simply datestamped.
-As written the most recent releases was "20241226"; this README corresponds with the latest version of the committed code (some time after that).
+At the time of updating this README, the most recent release was "20250706".
+Roughly one "release" per month is made; this README corresponds with the latest version of the committed code at that time.

 This only describes the schema and the data extraction that supports that schema.
 See also the [readme](https://github.com/SomeoneElseOSM/SomeoneElse-vector-web-display/blob/main/resources/README_svwd01.md) for an example display style, and also the main project [readme](https://github.com/SomeoneElseOSM/SomeoneElse-vector-extract/blob/main/README.md) for the top=level scripts.